|

 Luke most likely means the chief priest, along with other

 subordinate priests.
-Luke
+In

-even got to Festus
+before he even got to Jerusalem.
+Festus did not agree to this

-did no agree to this urgent request.
-He
+urgent request.
+He suggested

-suggested that they come to Festus
+that they come to We

 after two long years, Paul gets a chance to defend himself again in from

-temple, or against Caesar”.
-Three
+against the temple, or against Caesar".

-things are mentioned by Paul.
-These
+Three things are mentioned by Paul.

-charges against Paul.
-As in
+to the charges against Paul.
+As

-the first hearing, 2 years earlier, the Jews charged Paul concerning
+in the first hearing, 2 years earlier, the Jews charged Paul concerning

 speaking against their law and desecrating their temple.